diegoiast/qutepart-cpp/README.md

 4. Derives QPlainTextEdit.
 5. Follows dark themes.
 6. Supported on Windows, Linux and OSX (probably BSD, untested - basically all platforms supported by Qt6).
+Including ARM64.
 7. Good Unicode support: Supports BIDI (Arabic, Farsi, Hebrew), CJK and Hindu languages.
 8. Integration is a simple as adding a few lines in your CMake file.
 9. Uses Kate syntax highlighter, with more than 380 supported languages.